AustralianAntarcticDivision/availability/README.md

 st=surrogate_arsimulate(arf,nrow(realtrack),startlonlat=realtrack[1,],do.test.land=TRUE,random.rotation=c(-pi,pi))
 ```

-*Note*: `do.test.land` currently will not work in the northern hemisphere, because the included land mask only covers south of the equator.
+*Note*: `do.test.land=TRUE` currently will not work in the northern hemisphere, because the included land mask only covers south of the equator.
+Use your own land mask function for now.